emmastout01/instructor-code-challenge/INSTRUCTIONS.md

 Users need to be able to delete each entry and the monthly calculation needs to reflect it.

+### Files Provided

+No files have been provided and this repo is private.
+Please fork this repo to your own GitHub account.

 ---

-### Files Provided

-No files have been provided.
-Fork and clone this repository or create a new GitHub repository to get started.

 ## Challenge Submission

-Ensure your GitHub repo is public and has your final work.
+Ensure your GitHub repo has your final work.
 Email your contact when you have finished.